frequency-chain/frequency/designdocs/SCHEMA.md

 - **Description**: On chain storage of starting block number for each schema.
 Required by message store.
 Defaults to block number 1.
 - **Implementation**: Schema registry should provide some sort of procedural call (internal to MRC) to read (```get_schema_starting_block```) and write (```set_schema_starting_block```) starting block number for a given ```schema_id```.
 This will be utilized by message store for further processing.

-### Schema Retirement
+### Schema Retirement/Deprecation

-TODO
+Schema(s) being immutable on MRC, would generally follow a cycle of deprecation/retirement for various reasons, such as, but not limited to, schema being buggy or missing key fields that author intend to have, author would want to retire or deprecate a schema or from chain perspective and a cost of garbage collection adding to processing fee.
+In general, following salient features have been proposed to address schema retirement/deprecation:

+- Schema(s) are immutable.
+- Schema(s) that are intended to be retired based on their usage or vulnerabilities can be proposed to be deprecated in bulk via some sort of off chain governance.
+- Same process proposed above can be used for bulk schema deletion for old/outdated schema(s) which are deemed to be not active anymore for example.

 ### Schema Evolution

 With Schema Registry, different consumers of MRC can evolve a given schema at different rates, changing the shape of data and entrusting schema registry to handle translations from one schema to another.
-Currently schema evolution is not directly supported on chain and can be achieved by different consumers via unique ```schema_id``` for evolved schemas.
-This is work in progress and various suggestions for future reference and development are listed in [additional notes](#additional-notes).
+Currently schema evolution is not directly supported on chain and can be achieved by different consumers via unique [schema retirement procedure](#schema-retirementdeprecation) for evolved schemas.
+This is work in progress and various suggestions for future reference and development are listed in [additional notes](#additional-notes), preferably [suggestion 4](#suggestion-4).

 ## Benefits and Risks